CodeJacked/HackerRank/README.md

-# HackerRank-EqualizeArray
+# HackerRank
-Equalize the array problem from HackerRank
+Solutions to coding problems from HackerRank